Satisfactory Academic Progress (SAP)

 SAP Appeal deadlines*:

-*If a deadline falls on a weekend or a day that the campus is closed, the dealine will be the following business day.
+*If a deadline falls on a weekend or a day that the campus is closed, the deadline will be the following business day.

 - Fall - July 1st